FriedrichAlvarez/WIE-are-Makers-RobotCars/Lesson 2 Ultrasonic Sensor.md

 <img width="500" height="268" alt="image" src="https://github.com/user-attachments/assets/e8c86b76-aa77-4b8f-9b4b-add5b7c4ceb9" />

-* You trigger the sensor with a 10µs pulse on the **Trig** pin
-* The sensor responds by sending a pulse on the **Echo** pin
-* The width of the echo pulse tells you how far the object is
+You can think of it just like a bat's echolocation.
+An ultrasonic sensor is like a bat that shouts and listens for the echo to figure out how far away things are.

 ###  Time and Distance Formulas